ipfs/ipfs-docs/docs/community/contribute/contribution-tutorial.md

 ---
 title: Contribution tutorial
-description: Learn how to contribute to IPFS documentation through finding issues, fixing them, and submitting them to the project.
+description: Learn how to contribute to Filecoin documentation through finding issues, fixing them, and submitting them to the project.
 ---

+# TODO: UPDATE/REPLACE/REMOVE THIS ARTICLE (useful but some examples still reference IPFS)

 # Contribution tutorial

-While the [grammar, formatting, and style](/community/contribute/grammar-formatting-and-style/) and the [writing guide](/community/contribute/writing-guide/) can both help you write excellent content for the IPFS Docs project, they don't delve into how you can actually submit you content changes.
-This guide will walk you through finding an issue, fixing it, and then submitting your fix to the `ipfs/docs` project.
+While the [grammar, formatting, and style](/community/contribute/grammar-formatting-and-style/) and the [writing guide](/community/contribute/writing-guide/) can both help you write excellent content for the Filecoin Docs project, they don't delve into how you can actually submit you content changes.
+This guide will walk you through finding an issue, fixing it, and then submitting your fix to the `filecoin-project/filecoin-docs` project.

 There are plenty of small-sized issues around IPFS documentation that make for easy, helpful contributions to the IPFS project.
 Here, we'll walk through: